lsst/dp0-2_lsst_io/tutorials-examples/Portal-5.rst

 1.4.
 Click "Search".

 1.5.
+Set the view of the "Results" panel by clicking on the "hamburger" icon "three horizontal lines on the top left).
+Click on the double-arrow in the "Results Layout" box, and click on the "Coverage Charts Tables" box.
 In the results view, see that the query has returned forced flux measurements in the table (right hand side of the figure below), and the "coverage" panel on the left-hand side.
-To plot the lightcurve instead of the "coverage" image, click on the "Active Chart" tab.

-1.6.
-The defalt plot will be the dec vs. RA (the plotting defaults to plot the data in the two leftmost columns of the table).
-To change the plot, open the plot parameters pop-up window by clicking on the settings icon (a single gear above the plot window).

 .. figure:: /_static/portal_tut05_step01b.png
     :name: portal_tut05_step01b
     :alt: A screenshot of the default results view that is returned for the query.

+1.6.
+To plot the lightcurve instead of the "coverage" image (default), click on the "Active Chart" tab.
+The defalt plot will be the dec vs. RA (the plotting chart defaults to plot the data in the two leftmost columns of the table).
+To change the plot, open the plot parameters pop-up window by clicking on the settings icon (a single gear above the plot window).

 1.7.
 Update the plot parameters as shown in the figure below.
 Note that the grid line in the y-axis is selected.